Complexity in multi-qubit and many-body systems: Complexity of survival probability: Time Evolution in Chaotic Many-Body Systems

-\twocolumngrid The complexity quantity, $S_C(t)$ defined as \beq S_C(t)=S(t)-R_2(t), \eeq behaves just like any other measures of complexity, since at $t=0$ and $t\to\infty$ it vanishes and being non-negative it attains its maximum at a certain value of $t$, that is a particular time scale separating universal and non-universal behavior corresponding to the on-set of chaotic behavior.
+\eeq and the R\'enyi entropy as \beq R_2(t)=-\log\sum_i^N W_i^2(t) = -\log\left [ W_0^2(t) + \frac{(1-W_0(t))^2}{N} \right ]. \eeq \twocolumngrid Both of the above equations contain the embedding dimension of the Hilbert space, $N$.
+Usually instead of $N$ the participation number, $N_{pr}\leq N$ appears.
+Therefore the long time asymptotic is $R_2(t)\to\log N_{pr}$.
+The complexity quantity, $S_C(t)$ defined as \beq S_C(t)=S(t)-R_2(t), \eeq behaves just like any other measures of complexity, since at $t=0$ and $t\to\infty$ it vanishes and being non-negative it attains its maximum at a certain value of $t$, that is a particular time scale separating universal and non-universal behavior corresponding to the on-set of chaotic behavior.

 Choosing typical forms of $W_0(t)$ we obtain different dynamical evolutions of $S_C(t)$.
-In Fig.~(\ref{fig:RetProb}) we depicted the behavior of $S_C(t)$ for several different survival probabilities of the initial state, $W_0(t)$, one can clearly see the difference between its forms for exponential, i.e. $\exp(-t/T)$ or Gaussian, $\exp [-(t/T)^2]$ forms of $W_0(t)$ that depend on $t/T$.
-Apparently several physical systems show a short time behavior, $t<T $, that is quadratic based on Fremi's golden rule originating in a Gaussian decay but for long times, i.e. beyond $t > T $ the exponential behavior maybe typical.
+In Fig.~\ref{fig:RetProb} we depicted the behavior of $S_C(t)$ for several different survival probabilities of the initial state, $W_0(t)$, one can clearly see the difference between its forms for exponential, i.e. $\exp(-t/T)$ or Gaussian, $\exp [-(t/T)^2]$ forms depending on $t/T$.
+Apparently several physical systems show a short time behavior, $t<T $, that is quadratic based on Fermi's golden rule originating in a Gaussian decay but for long times, i.e. beyond $t > T $ the exponential behavior maybe typical.
 A trivial interpolating function between the exponential and the Gaussian can be obtained choosing $W_0(t)=t/T\tanh(t/T)$.
 However, a physically more relevant case is when taking a two parameter interpolation~\cite{Flambaum2001} \beq W_0(t)=\exp\left ( \frac{\Gamma^2}{2\Delta^2} - \sqrt{\frac{\Gamma^4}{4\Delta^4} + (\Gamma t)^2} \right), \eeq where $\Delta$ represents the width of the DOS (Density of States) and $\Gamma=1/\tau$ the rate of the long time decay of the excited states.
-In Fig.~(\ref{fig:RetProb}) we see the interpolation choosing $\Gamma^2/\Delta^2=2$, i.e. $W(t)=\exp\left (1 - \sqrt{1 + (\Gamma t)^2} \right)$.
+In Fig.~\ref{fig:RetProb} we see the interpolation choosing $\Gamma^2/\Delta^2=2$.